 It is estimated that close to 50 percent of data breaches or leaks are due to employee negligence.
 Even when workers aren’t making these kinds of mistakes, they are still responsible for a number of other cybersecurity errors.
 These include providing hackers direct access to company information through phishing emails, downloads, and more.

 This is why more companies need to be focused on building a cybersecurity culture.
 In the end, it will prove to be the only real precaution against soaring cybercrime rates.
 If this is something you are interested in, here is what you will need to do:

 Screen Employees Better

 When most people think of cybercrime, they are focused on external threats.
 This includes hackers, malicious software, and more.
-Many individuals fail to think about the person within their organization who may be working against the company’s best interests.
+Many individuals fail to think about the person in their organization who may work against the company’s best interests.

 Now, if you think this sounds like a corporate espionage movie, think again.
 According to the data, more than 15 percent of attacks are due to malicious insiders.
 So, what does this mean?
 Well, it shows that the bad guys on the inside have the easiest time getting the information they need.

 This, of course, doesn’t really come as too much of a surprise.
-As an existing employee, most people will have considerable access to the system.
-Even if this is restricted, they will still find it easy to get into the network with the level of access they currently have.
+As an existing employees, most people will have considerable access to the system.
+Even if this is restricted, they will still find it easy to get into the network with the current level of access.